bodybuilders-team/ist-meic-pdc-g03/README.md

 @IST<br>
 Master in Computer Science and Computer Engineering<br>
-Parallel and Distributed Computing - Group XX<br>
+Parallel and Distributed Computing - Group 03<br>
 Summer  Semester of 2023/2024

 ## About the Project